neo4j-devtools/graph-app-kit/src/utils/GraphAppBase/README.md

   'CONNECTED' |
   'DISCONNECTED'

-// If there's an connection error, the error object will be here const connectionDetails = {
+// If there is a connection error, the error object will be here const connectionDetails = {
   message: string
 } | null